airpair/mongodb-advanced-administration-mon-and-backup/post.md

 #### Sharded Clusters - Automated Horizontal Scaling

 In a sharded cluster several replica sets are assembled into a cluster which is connected to through `mongos` (s for server, it is really just a routing proxy) instances.
 The `mongos` router will, depending on your query, figure out which one of the servers has the data you are interested in - route your query to those servers - then merge the results and return them to you.
-The wire protocol and the driver calls to a `mongos` are identical to that of calls that are going to individual nodes or replica sets, so your application does not need to know if it is talking to a cluster or not.
+The wire protocol and the driver calls to a `mongos` are identical to that of calls that are going to individual nodes or replica sets, so your application does not need to know if it is talking to a cluster or not (however all access to a cluster should go through a `mongos` instance to prevent data corruption).

 #### Shard keys - Application Specific Distribution